PRAJAL63/PebbleX-Frontend/README.md

 [![Vite](https://img.shields.io/badge/Vite-7.2.2-646CFF.svg)](https://vitejs.dev/)
 [![TailwindCSS](https://img.shields.io/badge/TailwindCSS-4.1.17-38B2AC.svg)](https://tailwindcss.com/)

-**PebbleX** is a modern B2B marketplace platform that connects hardware vendors and buyers, enabling seamless buying and selling of hardware products.
+**PebbleX** is a trusted online platform that serves as a middleman connecting hardware vendors, suppliers, buyers, and distributors in one seamless marketplace.
+We don't sell products ourselves—we provide the digital infrastructure that enables all parties to buy and sell hardware products efficiently and securely.
 Built with cutting-edge web technologies for optimal performance and user experience.

 ## 🌟 Features

+- **🤝 Platform Connector** - Connect vendors, suppliers, buyers, and middlemen in one place
-- **🔐 Authentication System** - Secure user login and registration
+- **🔐 Secure Authentication** - Protected user accounts for all parties
-- **🛍️ Product Marketplace** - Browse and search hardware products
+- **🛍️ Product Marketplace** - Browse, list, and search hardware products
-- **👥 Vendor Management** - Vendors can list and manage their products
+- **👥 Multi-Role Support** - Vendor, supplier, buyer, and distributor accounts
-- **🛒 Buyer Portal** - Easy purchasing and order management
+- **🛒 Transaction Facilitation** - Seamless order processing between parties
 - **📱 Responsive Design** - Mobile-first approach with Tailwind CSS
 - **⚡ Fast Performance** - Powered by Vite for lightning-fast development
 - **🎨 Modern UI** - Beautiful components with shadcn/ui and Radix UI